 If marrying a Japanese national is not an option, you can apply for a long-term stay visa.
 This route takes years, but the process is straightforward.

 First, you will need to stay in the country for three years on one-year visas.
-After three years, you should be eligible for a long-term stay visa, which will require a Certificate of Eligibility from the Ministry of Justice.
+After three years, you should be eligible for a long-term stay visa making it easier to retire in Japan, which will require a Certificate of Eligibility from the Ministry of Justice.

 To apply for a visa, you will need several documents, including: